eoas-ubc/eoas-ubc.github.io/docs/execsum.md

 6. Support the FoS minor in Data Science and DSCI 100
 7. Introduce resulting materials and practices as Open Education Resources

-### 1.2 Primary goals
+---

+## Further details; primary goals

-#### 1.2.1 Quantitative Earth Science for all EOAS students
+### 1. Quantitative Earth Science for all EOAS students

 Courses aiming to enhance students' engagement with **quantitative Earth science concepts** or **datasets** are mostly elective courses that are accessible to students from departments other than EOAS.
+Table 1 below summarizes courses impacted by OCESE.

-#### 1.2.2 Computational & numerical capabilities of students pursuing EOAS degrees
+### 2. Computational & numerical capabilities of students pursuing EOAS degrees

-Courses aiming to increase computational and numerical capabilities of EOAS students are considered "core" courses.
+Courses aiming to increase computational and numerical capabilities of EOAS students are "core" courses in EOAS degree specializations including atmospheric sciences, geophysics, and oceanography.
 OCESE contributed towards these courses mostly by supporting introduction of **Python** and **Jupyter Notebooks** into student learning.
-The OCESE project has improved the following courses:

-**Students install Python and Jupyter on their own computers** in these courses:

-  >ATSC301, EOSC211 (optional), EOSC354, EOSC410/510.

-**Students' notebooks run on cloud-based Jupyter hubs** (either UBC or 2i2c hubs):

-  >DSCI100, EOSC211, EOSC213 (using CoLab), EOSC212 (OCESE not involved), EOSC350, EOSC442, EOSC471 (starting 2024).

-**Students use coding** as part of learning in the following courses.
-(Based on the Dep't computing needs [s](https://docs.google.com/spreadsheets/d/1Lg9wLZYwIHSVyXzFPO3096d8eLvL6oLn9lShOosBBok/edit#gid=0)preadsheet as of March 2023.)

->Recieved OCESE support: EOSC211, EOSC354, EOSC410/510, EOSC471, ATSC301.

->No OCESE support: ATSC409, ENVR420, EOSC212, EOSC213, EOSC353, EOSC450, EOSC453, EOSC4xx (climate physics, new 2023/4).

-**Assessment or question management**: the following courses have integrated some aspects of managing, automating or "semi-automating" assessments or develeopment / deployment of question sets.

->ATSC301, DSCI100, EOSC211, EOSC325, EOSC340
+Tables 2 and 3 below summarize courses and the aspects that were adjusted during the OCESE project.

 ---

-### 1.3 Five supporting goals
+## Further details; five supporting goals

 **3. Teaching and learning support for instructors and TAs**